Utah prisoner of war massacre: Background

 During World War II, Utah was home to around 15,000 Italian and German prisoners that were distributed across several camps.
 Camp Salina was a small, temporary branch camp to accommodate overflow prisoners in Fort Douglas in Salt Lake City.
-It was occupied from 1944 to 1945 by about 250 Germans, most of whom were from Erwin Rommel's Afrikakorps.
+It was occupied from 1944 to 1945 by about 250 Germans, most of whom were from the Afrika Korps.
 It was a simple complex: forty-three tents with wooden floors, an officer's quarters, and three guard towers around the perimeter.
 Before it became a prisoner of war camp, Camp Salina was a Civilian Conservation Corps facility.
 Unlike many other American prison camps, which were built in isolated areas, Camp Salina was located within the small town of Salina, at the eastern end of Main Street.
 The Germans had been sent there to help with the harvest of sugar beets and other produce, and, according to Pat Bagley of the Salt Lake Tribune, were well-behaved and friendly to the locals.

 Soldiers unfit for front line service, such as those with behavioral problems, were typically assigned to guard duty at the camp.
 Private Clarence V. Bertucci was born in New Orleans on September 14, 1921.
 He dropped out of school in the sixth grade, and then joined the United States Army in 1940.
 After five years of service, including one tour to England with an artillery unit, Bertucci seemed to be incapable of being promoted and also had a "discipline problem".
 According to later testimony, he was unsatisfied with his tour and said that he felt "cheated" out of his chance to kill Germans.
 He was also quoted as saying, "Someday I will get my Germans; I will get my turn."
 Apart from overtly expressing his hatred of Germans, Bertucci did not show any indications of what he was planning to do in the days before the massacre.
 He was 23 years old at the time of the massacre.